-Such ideas resonate to a significant extent with the works of other scholars, such as Ciută and Trombetta, who have also criticized what they perceive as the CS's overemphasis on exceptional measures.136 More precisely, Trombetta takes issue with the fixity of security practices underpinning the CS's framework.
+Such ideas resonate to a significant extent with the works of other scholars, such as Ciută and Trombetta, who have also criticized what they perceive as the CS's overemphasis on exceptional measures.
+136 More precisely, Trombetta takes issue with the fixity of security practices underpinning the CS's framework.
 She argues that the securitization of a non-traditional security issue such as the environment can transform existing security practices.
 In her view, when some actors attempt to securitize the environment, their intent is to prioritize this issue, not necessarily mobilise the exceptional and emergency measures that the CS claims are inherent to security.
-Rather, 'many appeals to environmental security have been made [...] with [the intent] of transforming the logic of security and the practices associated with it'.137 However, the CS's framework is, in her view, unable to account for such developments, as it is based on a fixed and antagonistic understanding of security that is prominent in the environmental sector, which is actually based on prevention and risk management.
+Rather, 'many appeals to environmental security have been made [...] with [the intent] of transforming the logic of security and the practices associated with it'.
+137 However, the CS's framework is, in her view, unable to account for such developments, as it is based on a fixed and antagonistic understanding of security.
+Trombetta argues that it is important to also account for a different logic of security that is prominent in the environmental sector, which is actually based on prevention and risk management.
 Importantly, this idea of transformative practices is shared by several scholars working on empirical issues other than the environment.
-Peoples argues that the securitization of outer space does not necessarily entail military threats and responses, but can also be configured around a non-traditional understanding of security issue - into the security domain has the power to affect both security practices and how security is conceptualized in general.139
+Peoples argues that the securitization of outer space does not necessarily entail military threats and responses, but can also be configured around a non-traditional understanding of security.
+Clută claims that the integration of energy - another 'non-traditional' security issue - into the security domain has the power to affect both security practices and how security is conceptualized in general.
+139

-In contrast, Floyd offers a moral evaluation of securitization and desecuritization in the environmental sector in the light of consequentialist ethics.140 For this purpose, she applies a revised version of the CS's framework to environmental security in the United States under the Clinton and Bush administrations.
+In contrast, Floyd offers a moral evaluation of securitization and desecuritization in the environmental sector in the light of consequentialist ethics.
+140 For this purpose, she applies a revised version of the CS's framework to environmental security in the United States under the Clinton and Bush administrations.
 She introduces a major distinction between 'desecuritization as politicization' and 'desecuritization as depoliticization', which she views as necessary to capture some of the dynamics that characterize the environmental sector.
-Finally, in contrast to Trombetta and Floyd, Scott argues that, at the international level, there has recently been a move away from attempts to securitize climate change because of the reluctance of some states to see an increase in competences and powers for the United Nations Security Council.141 In doing so, she emphasizes the importance of considering the legal and institutional ramifications of securitizing moves, as they can have a significant bearing upon their success.
+Finally, in contrast to Trombetta and Floyd, Scott argues that, at the international level, there has recently been a move away from attempts to securitize climate change because of the reluctance of some states to see an increase in competences and powers for the United Nations Security Council.
+141 In doing so, she emphasizes the importance of considering the legal and institutional ramifications of securitizing moves, as they can have a significant bearing upon their success.
 Thus, overall, one of the main contributions of the empirical studies on the environment and energy to securitization theory has been to highlight the importance and urgency of further exploring and specifying the relations between securitization and risk.